sonots/dummer/README.md

 * delimiter

-    Specify the delimiter between each columns.
-Default: tab
+    Specify the delimiter between each field.
+Default: "\t" (Tab)

 * labeled

-    Add label or not.
+    Whether add field name as a label or not.
 Default: true

 * field

     Define data fields to generate

-## Data Types
+## Field Data Types

 You can specify following data types to your `field` parameters: